 “Not gonna mingle with the others?
 Ya seem like that the social butterfly type, y’know?”

 “I don’t know why I accepted the invitation.
 I don’t even understand what this is all about.”
-Matilda frowned, traced the butterfly-shaped birthmark on her face, crossed her arms stiffly, and then began to rub them nervously.
-“I’m not like anyone here.“
+Matilda frowned, traced the butterfly-shaped birthmark on her face, crossed her arms stiffly.
+“I’m not like anyone here.”

 It was hard to tell whether Matilda’s disdain was directed towards herself or to the others surrounding her, but Cadence had an inkling.
 The swindler cast a glance around the room and hummed in thought before flashing a grin.
 “Nah, ya fit in just right.
 I mean with the way you and your pals have been deliverin’ the goods these past couple of months, it’d be weird if ya didn’t get a pat on the shoulder.
 Saints!
 You’re practically parta the Family now!”